Emberlynn-Loo/tp/docs/UserGuide.md

 Be careful with custom attribute names and values!
 We are unable to handle any unexpected bugs that might occur due to the user's defined relations other than the constraints we have [defined below](#features---managing-attributes-of-persons).
 </div>

-<div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
+<div markdown="block" class="alert alert-warning">:exclamation: **Warning:**

 Attribute names:
 * are case-insensitive
 * will automatically be converted to a consistent case
   * This case is first letter capitalised, lowercase thereafter. e.g. `/pEt` will be stored as `Pet`
 * cannot be empty
 * cannot contain `/` or ` ` (space)
   * if the attribute name contains a space, the portion after the space will erroneously be treated as part of the attribute value and throw the relevant error
   * if you forget to add the space to the attribute name, the attribute name will be stored as the whole string without spaces

 Attribute values:
 * are case-sensitive
 * cannot be empty
 * cannot contain `/`
 * will be of type String, other than the predefined attributes listed above
 * cannot be converted to another type. e.g. if the attribute is of type Integer, the edit command must be used with an integer value
 </div>

 [Back to Table of Contents](#table-of-contents)